 Next, this one’s a bootleg Brazilian capoeira edit that I fashioned in an early global bass style, chopping backing vocals and adding berimbau, pandeiro and surdo lines.
 Check it out and feel free to grab it:

-Here’s a brand new (2018) mix of jazzy and funky Brazilian tunes that I did as the featured guest on February 9th’s edition of KPFK 90.7 FM’s “One Track Mind” in Los Angeles.
+From 2018, here’s a mix of jazzy and funky Brazilian tunes that I did as the featured guest on February 9th’s edition of KPFK 90.7 FM’s “One Track Mind” in Los Angeles.
 Thanks to one of my favorite LA tastemakers, Michael Barnes, for the invitation!
-Hope you dig it!
+I hope you dig it!

 Here are three SUPER OLD mixes as well.
 I plan to record one or two new ones (and maybe more) in the coming year, but I’ll leave these here for now so you get an idea of my musical lean.
 The first is a live mix that I did in 2013 for Mystic Pete’s midnight show on KXLU 88.9 Radio at Loyola Marymount University.
 Then, an Earth Wind & Fire tribute mix full of originals, covers and sampled tidbits that I did for the Devil’s Pie Soul music event in 2012.
 Finally, and still one of my faves, is an old dub and reggae mix from circa 2008 titled ‘Madly In Dub’.
 If you have the time, please sit and/or dance and enjoy ’em: